emilioybarra/lab-order-app/README.md

 ## use or create a new mongodb cluster
 MONGO_DB_URI=uri

+## this is for the api requests to the backend and for
-## this is for testing on other devices on the local network,
+## testing on other devices on the local network,
 ## use your ip address before starting the project.
 VUE_APP_LOCALHOST_URL=http://192.168.178.186:3000